sailfishos/docs.sailfishos.org/Develop/Apps/Tutorials/QML_Live_Coding_With_Qt_QmlLive/README.md

 This section assumes you have read the above sections and that you are familiar with building packages [manually](/Develop/Apps/Tutorials/Building_packages_-_advanced_techniques).

-QmlLive Bench can be run independently of the IDE – find its executable in the `bin` subdirectory of the Sailfish OS SDK installation directory.
+QmlLive Bench can be run independently of the IDE – find its executable in the `bin` subdirectory of the Sailfish SDK installation directory.
 On the device side `qmlliveruntime-sailfish` exec wrapper is available to set up your application to accept connection from QmlLive Bench.
 Without the IDE it is necessary to connect the host manually in the QmlLive Bench after the application is executed.

 Basic usage, identical to running the application from the IDE:
 ```nosh